OpenBitcoinPrivacyProject/openbitcoinprivacyproject.github.io/about.md

 Press enquiries may be emailed to contact [at] open bitcoin privacy project [dot] org.

-An 800×800 pixel version of our logo can be downloaded [here](obpp800x800.png) (transparent background) or here (white background), and is welcome for use in publications.
+An 800×800 pixel version of our logo can be downloaded [here](img/obpp800x800.png) (transparent background), and is welcome for use in publications.